 What does Miley Cyrus eat for Thanksgiving??
 TWERKY!!

 Well…I hope that you are laughing and not rolling your eyes!
 The holidays should be filled with joy and laughter.
-But for so many of us women and struggling moms, the holidays can add to the on-going stress of motherhood with the difficulty of traveling with tots and ALL the gear that has to come with, hosting, pressure to create beautiful memories, dealing with in-laws/family, and most especially…navigating holiday eating.
+But for so many of us women and struggling moms, the holidays can add to the on-going stress of motherhood with the difficulty of traveling with tots and ALL the gear that has to come with, hosting, pressure to create beautiful memories, dealing with in-laws/family, and -although it shouldn't be -navigating holiday eating.

-Figuring out how to navigate the challenges of traveling, the holidays, and traveling during the holidays can seem overwhelming.
+Figuring out how to navigate the challenges of traveling, the holidays, and blending that with family during the holidays can seem overwhelming.
 But it does not have to be.
-I spent 12 weeks in a cut for my contest prep, during which time we did a weekend trip to Vegas, four days in Texas on an adults-only group trip complete with private chef and wine pairings, my hubby’s 36th birthday staycation getaway without the kids, and a weekend trip to the boonies of Arkansas to visit my brother’s new baby (where I ended up stranded overnight in DFW when I missed my connecting flight).
+During my contest prep cut, we did a weekend trip to Vegas, four days in Texas on an adults-only group trip complete with private chef and wine pairings, my hubby’s 36th birthday staycation getaway without the kids, and a weekend trip to the boonies of Arkansas to visit my brother’s new baby (where I ended up stranded overnight in DFW when I missed my connecting flight).
 It just takes some preparedness, planning, and willingness to improvise in order to succeed.

-Do not freak out.
+First of all, do not freak out.
 Let us assume that you eat two Thanksgiving meals and four Christmas/Chanukah/Festivus dinners in two months.
 Let us also assume than on a normal day, you eat about five meals a day.
 That’s roughly 300 meals between November and December, seven of which will be off plan because of the holidays.
 293 meals will be within your control.
+Just like seven meals of salads won't make you lean, seven meals of indulgence won't make you fat.

 Once you get to your destination, find some time the first day to make a run to the grocery store to get your perishable food items, like Greek yogurt, egg whites, berries, fresh fruit, bottled water, cottage cheese, etc. If you’re staying with a host/hostess and do not want to come off as rude or imposing, state just the opposite!
 Here are some of the things that I say when staying with friends or family so as not to look like a health freak, but to also not seem rude with what they already have offered for me to consume: (1) “I’m so hungry from breastfeeding/being up at night with the baby/my new exercise program [insert excuse here], that I don’t want to eat you out of house and home, so I picked up some extra snacks to have on hand.”
 (2) “I want to cook you breakfast to thank you for your generosity in hosting, so I am running to the store to get some special things that I need for it.”
 (3) “I had to run to pick up some diapers/wipes/pouches that I forgot to bring for the baby, and I picked up a few extra things that looked good, and I thought you might like, too.”